 Co-sponsored by California Food Policy Advocates and Western Center on Law and Poverty, SB 1002 would allow counties to align a household’s Medi-Cal redetermination date with the household’s CalFresh certification date, in circumstances where the household’s Medi-Cal coverage would not be negatively impacted.
 This bill seeks to strengthen alignment between Medi-Cal and CalFresh reporting periods; streamlining benefit delivery and ensuring access to federally funded nutrition and health benefits for low-income Californians so that they may avert hunger and improve their overall health and well-being.

-CFJC-supported CA Bills that Died on their House of Origin
+CFJC-supported CA Bills that did not pass out of their House of Origin

 AB 1961 – Sustainable Farmland Strategy Act